LionsLeo/threejs-boiler-plate/README.md

 This is the perfect boiler plate to start with threejs

-you can check the output on clicking the link below https://lionsleo.github.io/threejs-boiler-plate/
+you can check the output by visiting this link https://lionsleo.github.io/threejs-boiler-plate/